Frequently Asked Questions

 Harvesting, drying, and processing are all done in accordance with National Organic Program (NOP) Standards.
 Please see The Harvest for more information on harvesting.

 Most of our dulse is selectively hand-harvested from remote rocky beaches in the Bay of Fundy.
 Since dulse is a wild food, we are limited in how much we can sustainably harvest every year.
-Dulse's popularity means we often have to ration our sales so that more customers can share in the harvest.
-Luckily we sell dulse in 3 milled and 3 whole leaf forms, so you should always be able to get some form of dulse!
-Please read our blog post on the topic to learn more.
+Dulse's popularity means we sometimes ration sales so that more customers can share in the harvest.
+Read our blog post titled “Where's The Dulse!?
+An Explanation of Seaweed Shortages and Order Limits” to learn more about dulse harvesting.
+Luckily, we sell dulse in 3 milled and 3 whole leaf forms, so

 We mainly sell wild harvested, non-cultivated sea vegetables, though the rise of seaweed aquaculture in Maine means we may someday sell farmed sea vegetables as well.
 We're one of the few companies in the world to mostly sell wild harvested seaweed.

-As of 2018 Maine had 16 seaweed farms, mostly growing sugar kelp.
+environmentally sustainable ways to produce food.
+No fresh water, herbicides, pesticides, fertilizers, or precious crop land are required, and farmed seaweed is considered a carbon negative crop with a high potential for climate change mitigation.
+Most seaweed mariculture occurs in Asia, Indonesia, and the Philippines, but many new farms have recently started in Europe and elsewhere, including Maine.
 As a company we've supported these new farmers with advice and advocacy, and as the supply of locally farmed seaweed grows, we anticipate offering it as a group of products.
 When that day occurs, we will always differentiate between wild harvested and farm raised sea vegetables.

-It's true that compared to land plants we have little control over the growing conditions of our wild marine plants.
-But we do have choices about how, when, where, and how much we harvest as well as how the plants are transported, dried, stored and packaged.
-The NOP (National Organic Program) Standards address all these areas and help ensure sustainability.
+Standards address all these areas and help ensure sustainability.
 NOP Standards give clear and uniform direction to all responsible parties for harvesting and handling these precious plants on their way to your table.
 Definitely worth the trouble!

-Harvest Standards: These ensure that the seaweed is harvested at sustainable levels, in particular that the harvest bed or area remains healthy and productive (very much in our own best interest, of course!).
+remain healthy and productive (very much in our own best interest, as well!).
 Beds are inspected annually.
 Further, post-harvest handling and transport procedures are designed to ensure that no chemical contamination of the harvest occurs.
 See The Harvest for a map and slide show.

-Processing and Packaging Standards: These maintain the integrity and purity of the sea veggies from the harvester to the packaged product at our certified facility.
+These maintain the integrity and purity of the sea veggies from the harvester to the packaged product at our certified facility.
 Lot numbers are documented at every step so that each bag of finished product can be traced back to the source.

 Testing Standard: Certification agencies randomly test our products for pesticide and herbicide residues.
 We also voluntarily test most of our products for these residues as well as for other chemical contaminants and microbiological concerns.

-Sustainability is the fundamental operating principle of this company.
-It's based on our belief that these gifts from the sea come with the responsibility to maintain sustainable practices in harvesting, processing and merchandising...leaving more than we harvest, producing more than we consume, and giving back more than we take.
-Our wild sea vegetables are harvested from the Gulf of Maine by hand: a simple and ancient technology that encourages mindful practice.
+wild sea vegetables are harvested from the Gulf of Maine by hand: a simple and ancient technology that encourages mindful practice.
 The beds are lightly harvested to ensure regeneration; some of the same beds have been tended by harvesters for over 30 years.
 At times, market demand for some of our sea vegetables, such as dulse, exceeds the amount that's been harvested.
-When that happens, we prefer rationing our sales as opposed to putting more pressure on the resource.
-See the FAQ "Where's the dulse" for more on this topic.

-Each year it seems there are more reasons for concern about the health of our oceans, and each year we receive more inquiries about the purity of our seaweed products.
+the world’s oceans are more polluted than the land, when in fact for most pollutants the opposite is true.
 Fortunately, the northern Gulf of Maine, where most of our sea vegetables are sourced, has very little industrial activity and no major metropolis.
-Northern Maine is covered by a vast 3.5-million-acre forest known as the North Maine Woods, and with a population density of less than 25 people per square mile it’s the least populated region east of the Mississippi.
-Organic certification further ensures our sea vegetables are harvested away from marinas, aquaculture pens, and other sources of contamination, and that they’re handled and processed without the use of chemicals.
-As a final precaution, every year 3rd party labs analyze our seaweed for heavy metals and other contaminants.
-The results are posted here on the Product Testing page.
+Northern Maine is covered by a vast 3.5-million-acre forest known as the North Maine Woods, and with a population density of less than 25 people per square mile it’s the least populated region east of the

 Medicinal Botanical Properties of Sea Vegetables